Feminism in Poland: Interwar period

 The fifth wave of Polish feminism took place in the interwar period (1920s and 1930s).
 Feminist discourses of that epoch (in Poland as well as in other countries) searched for new definitions of feminism and tried to identify new goals (there were doubts about whether to fight for full equality or rather for protective legislation).
 Almost every feminist (even radicals) believed that women had achieved their liberation.
 Róża Melcerowa expressed those feelings: Feminism (...) in fact ended among those nations where de jure had secured its object: social and political equality.

 Article 96 of the Polish constitution of 1921 provided that all citizens were equal under law, however, it did not apply to married women.
 On 1 July 1921 the Act on the Change of Certain Provisions of the Civil Law Pertaining to Women's Rights was enacted by the Sejm, to address the most obvious inequalities for women who were married.
 The provisions of the Act allowed women to control their own property (except their dowry), to act as witnesses to legal documents, to act as custodian of her children if her husband was incapacitated, and to live separately from her spouse.
 The law also removed the requirements that a woman had to obey her husband and abolished requirements for a wife to obtain her husband's permission to engage in legal actions.

 In 1932 Poland made marital rape illegal.
-Nałkowska continued to analyse women's questions: in the novels Romans Teresy Hennert (Teresa Hennert’s Liaison, 1923) and Renata Słuczańska (1935) she dealt with the limits of women's liberty in traditional society.
+Nałkowska continued to analyse women's questions: in the novels Romans Teresy Hennert (Teresa Hennert's Liaison, 1923) and Renata Słuczańska (1935) she dealt with the limits of women's liberty in traditional society.

 The 1920s saw the emergence of radical feminism in Poland.
 Its representatives, Irena Krzywicka and Maria Morozowicz-Szczepkowska, shared an aggressive rhetoric and advocated women's deliverance from the emotional relationship with men ("fight against love") as the sole medium towards individual independence.
-Krzywicka and Tadeusz Żeleński (‘Boy’) both promoted planned parenthood, sexual education, rights to divorce and abortion, and strict equality of sexes.
+Krzywicka and Tadeusz Żeleński ('Boy') both promoted planned parenthood, sexual education, rights to divorce and abortion, and strict equality of sexes.
 Krzywicka published a series of articles in Wiadomości Literackie (Literary News) (from 1926), Żeleński wrote numerous articles (Brewerie (Brawls) 1926, Dziewice konsystorskie (Consistory Virgins) 1929, Piekło kobiet (Hell for Women) 1930, Zmysły, zmysły (Libido, Libido) 1932, Nasi Okupanci (Our Invaders) 1932), among others, in which he protested against interference by the Roman Catholic Church into the intimate lives of Poles.
 Both Krzywicka and Żeleński were exceptionally active speakers, promoting the ideas of feminism in the whole country.
 A different aspect of Polish feminism figures in the poetry and drama (Szofer Archibald (Chauffeur Archibald) 1924 and Egipska pszenica (Egyptian Wheat) 1932) of Maria Pawlikowska-Jasnorzewska.
 That author advocated a female erotic self-emancipation from social conventions.

-The Second World War virtually silenced Polish feminists.